fjalafoo/Connect-Four-Game/README.md

 A Harry Potter themeed Connect Four Game, using HTML, CSS and JavaScript

-The link of the game (github link for now): https://github.com/fjalafoo/Connect-Four-Game
+The link of the game https://fjalafoo.github.io/Connect-Four-Game/

 # How to play: